coreypnorris/amazing_spider_man_dashboard/README.md

 * http://marvel-comics-dashboards.herokuapp.com/captain_america cycles through the first 100 issues of Captain America Comics at a rate of one comic every 20 seconds.

+* http://marvel-comics-dashboards.herokuapp.com/captain_america cycles through the first 100 issues of Thor at a rate of one comic every 20 seconds.

+* http://marvel-comics-dashboards.herokuapp.com/captain_america cycles through the first 100 issues of Iron Man at a rate of one comic every 20 seconds.

 ####Instructions

 After downloading the app run the `bundle` command in your terminal to install the gems.
 Then create a file in the root directory and name it `.env` (click OK if you get a popup).
 Then in the .env file create the enviornment variables for your Marvel API Keys like this.